swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// it or the command will need. public let pluginWorkDirectory: Path

-    /// The path of the directory into which built products associated with
-    /// the target are written.
-    public let builtProductsDirectory: Path

     /// Looks up and returns the path of a named command line executable tool.
     /// The executable must be provided by an executable target or a binary
     /// target on which the package plugin target depends.
 This function throws